exuanbo/actions-deploy-gist/README.md

 #### `token`

-The personal access token for updating gist.
+Personal access token for updating gist.

 #### `gist_id`

-The id portion from your gist url, e.g. `https://gist.github.com/exuanbo/`**`e885afa349a0e5d1cfb408e46d6a37bc`**.
+Id portion from the gist url, e.g. `https://gist.github.com/exuanbo/`**`e885afa349a0e5d1cfb408e46d6a37bc`**.

+#### `gist_description` (optional)

+Optional description of the gist.

 #### `gist_file_name` (optional)

-The name of the file to be added in your gist.
+Name of the file to be added in the gist.
 If not provided, the original file name from `file_path` will be used.

 #### `file_path`

-Relative to your repo's root directory, e.g. `./dist/foo.bar`.
+Relative to the current repo's root directory, e.g. `./dist/foo.bar`.

 ## License